ThashmikaX/interview-preparation/quiestions.md

 why we use inheritance
 what is encapsulation
-how to achieve encapsulation and why we use it? how multi-threading is achieved in java difference between runnable interface and thread class what you mean by thread safety? how to achive thread safety do we have to look for thread safety in every program we use multithreads (read only programs are okay) what are deadlocks, livelocks, and starvation"
+how to achieve encapsulation and why we use it?

 "Went through all the projects mentioned in the CV in-depth Technical questions related to technologies I have worked with (Docker, AWS, APIs etc) Asked about project in github and describe some
-Asked about extra projects done separate from uni and intern and their use cases They mainly built the interview with answers I gave and was based on the content in the CV) FYP, Where I interned and what I did,What programming langage are you familair with, Java vs NodeJS, What does finally keyword refer to in Java and javascript,pseudocode or code for finding longest pallindrome in a string
+Asked about extra projects done separate from uni and intern and their use cases They mainly built the interview with answers I gave and was based on the content in the CV

+FYP, Where I interned and what I did,What programming langage are you familair with, Java vs NodeJS, What does finally keyword refer to in Java and javascript,pseudocode or code for finding longest pallindrome in a string
 Intern project , the oop concepts used there. algorithm to reverse a string, an iq question, java threads example, class diagram, sql tables for a given scenario,java versions, oop examples. (a friendly conversation which flow was based on the answer for the previous question)
 Research project
-Event loop, Hoisting, Closures (JS concepts)

 SQL vs NOSQL.
 Why NOSQL?
 Encryption, Hashing
-Callback, promises, async await "
-Whether I'm familiar with Linux.
-How you prerare if you have to use linux in the company environmet.

 If a user complain about a failure in the application how you are going to check it.
 The assignment that i got was one that in their tutorial - https://www.youtube.com/watch?v=Ll8e4K4lTj0 After completeing the assignment you have to turn on your video and answer 3 questions